 Photographs, c.
 1850-1970*

-Approximately 9,000 images of Mary Baker Eddy, people, places, and events associated with her or the development of The First Church of Christ, Scientist, are included in this collection.
+Approximately 9,000 images of Mary Baker Eddy, and people, places, and events associated with her or the development of The First Church of Christ, Scientist, are included in this collection.
 Photographs taken by Calvin Frye, Minnie Weygandt, John Salchow, and other household members capture rare behind-the-scenes details of her daily life.
 Other historic images document a wide variety of subjects, including the building of the structures that form The First Church of Christ, Scientist, headquarters in Boston.

 Publisher’s Correspondence File, c.
 1885-1889

-This collection of letters, mainly written to Mary Baker Eddy or Calvin Frye, include orders for Science and Health with Key to the Scriptures or other Christian Science publications.
+This collection of letters, mainly written to Mary Baker Eddy or Calvin Frye, includes orders for Science and Health with Key to the Scriptures and other Christian Science publications.
 A number of letters contain reports of healing, requests for Christian Science treatment, and inquiries regarding class instruction in Christian Science healing.
 Letters are generally from her students, booksellers, University Press (Eddy’s printer), and others interested in Christian Science.
 This collection is part of the Incoming Correspondence File Collection.

 Reminiscence File, c.
 1890-1980

 This file contains more than 800 largely retrospective accounts by men and women who knew Mary Baker Eddy.
 The reminiscences cover Eddy’s lifetime, from her childhood in New Hampshire to her final years in Chestnut Hill, Massachusetts.
 Most were written in the decades after her death in 1910.
 Reminiscences are typewritten and handwritten; some diaries are included.